-Albert Sensor: Yes
+- CISA Physical Security Services for Elections: CISA Regional Personnel work regularly with state and local election officials, providing a variety of physical security services.
+Due to the large number of services provided, they are not specifically listed here. - DHS Sponsored Security Clearances:

-- Albert Sensor: Yes. (b) (3) (B
+- Albert Sensor: Yes. (b) (3) (B) - (b) (3) (B

-(b) (3) (B)

-- Local EI-ISAC Membership: 100% of locals are members of EI-ISAC.
+Local El-ISAC Membership: 100% of locals

+are members of EI-ISAC.

-- Polling Hours: 7:00am 7:00pm (MT)
+Polling Hours: 7:00am - 7:00pm (MT)

-- Official Election Website: www.sos.state.co.us/pubs/elections/
+Official Election Website: www.sos.state.co.us/pubs/elections/

-- Voter Registration: Colorado has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
+Voter Registration: Colorado has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters. voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
-The voter registration deadline is October 26, 2020 in order to receive a mail-in ballot, but registration is available in person during early voting and Election Day. - Vote Casting: Colorado automatically mails every voter a ballot.
+The voter registration deadline is October 26, 2020 in order to receive a mail-in ballot, but registration is available in person during early voting and Election Day.

+Vote Casting: Colorado automatically mails every voter a ballot.
 Ensuring there is an auditable paper record provides election officials with the ability to verify that the outcomes of the election are correct with a Risk Limiting Audit.
-On Election Day, VSPCs will be open between 7:00am and 7:00pm (MT) across the state. - Mail-in Ballots: All voters are eligible to utilize mail-in voting without an excuse, and the state sends all registered voters a ballot in the mail.
+On Election Day, VSPCs will be open between 7:00am and 7:00pm (MT) across the state.

+Mail-in Ballots: All voters are eligible to utilize mail-in voting without an excuse, and the state sends all registered voters a ballot in the mail.
 The deadline to register to vote in order to receive a mail-in ballot automatically is October 26, 2020.
-Voted ballots must be returned by Election Day. - Early Voting: Colorado offers in-person early voting at VSPCs beginning October 19, 2020.
+Voted ballots must be returned by Election Day.

+Early Voting: Colorado offers in-person early voting at VSPCs beginning October 19, 2020.

-- Protective Security Advisor (PSA) (0) (6) PSA (D) (D and Cybersecurity Advisor (b) (6) vill provide in-person support at the Colorado SoS office. - ation.
-Contended to the second Region VIII Regional Director, CPS, and Operations Staff will provide virtual support to elections activities.
+PSA (b) (6) and Cybersecurity Advisor (b) (6) Protective Security Advisor (PSA) (6) in-person support at the Colorado SoS office.

+aff w Region VIII Regional Director, CPS, and Operations Staff will provide virtual support to elections activities.